 In order to provide our patrons and staff the safest and most enjoyable experience possible, Playhouse social distancing procedures will be in effect until further notice.
 Policies will continue to evolve as directed by the Pennsylvania Department of Health and the CDC.

-While the Playhouse is currently operating at 50% capacity, with operating restrictions officially lifted in Pennsylvania, Bucks County Playhouse will return to full seating with the opening of The Marilu Henner Show on July 29,2021.
-At that time, all seats in the theater will be available for purchase.
+With operating restrictions officially lifted in Pennsylvania, Bucks County Playhouse, all seats in the theater will be available for purchase.

 We continue to listen, learn and evolve to keep our Playhouse a comfortable and safe environment for our patrons, artists and staff.
 Our most recent COVID-19 policies will be updated and posted to our website regularly.
 Please check our website prior to your event date for the most up-to-date information.

 ONSITE/CASH SALES • In an attempt to limit high-contact touch points, we are limiting box office hours and onsite sales to just prior to curtain.
 Patrons wishing to purchase tickets immediately prior to a performance can access a QR Code at the theatre for direct access to purchase tickets on their smart device.
 We are no longer waiving any fees for onsite purchases.
+Your ticket cost is the same regardless of the point of purchase.
 All tickets are available by visiting this link.

 FOOD/DRINK IN THEATER • As of June 22, drinks purchased at any of the Playhouse Bars may now be permitted inside the theatre.
 Patrons also are encouraged to enjoy a bite and a cocktail at The Deck or The Courtyard prior or following the performance.